Arsenio Hall: Early life

-Hall was born in Cleveland, Ohio, the son of Fred and Annie Hall.
-His father is a Baptist minister.
+Hall was born on February 12, 1956, in Cleveland, Ohio.
+His parents are Fred and Annie Hall.
+His father was a Baptist minister.
 Hall performed as a magician when he was a child.
 He graduated from Warrensville Heights High School in Warrensville Heights, Ohio, in 1973, after briefly attending John F. Kennedy High School.
 He later attended Ohio University and Kent State University.

 Career

-Hall later moved to Chicago, and then Los Angeles, to pursue a career in comedy, making a couple of appearances on Soul Train.
+Hall later moved to Chicago, and then Los Angeles, to pursue a career in comedy, making his television debut on Soul!, and a couple of appearances on Soul Train.
 In 1984, he was the announcer/sidekick for Alan Thicke during the short-lived talk show Thicke of the Night (a role for which he has on occasion noted his confusion with Monty Hall).

 He appeared on five weeks of episodes of the short-lived NBC game show Match Game-Hollywood Squares Hour from 1983 to 1984.
 He was also the original voice of Winston Zeddemore in the animated series The Real Ghostbusters from 1986 to 1987.
 In 1988, he co-starred in the comedy film Coming to America with Eddie Murphy.
 During his career, he set up Arsenio Hall Communications in 1987, and then he had signed a two-year, multi-picture agreement with Paramount Pictures to develop films for an exclusive agreement.